Weplayt/CS3110reproassignent/README.md

 So in that case, we can just say "oh, this string isn't recognized since there isn't a multiple of 0's or 1's for it to match But I do wonder how an automa can handle it?
 Since wouldn't there be an infinite amount of states?
 Would that make it an _infinite_ automa?
 If that's so, I guess it can't be an NFA then

+Small note, "1013" is just an extra I did as 10 OR 13 NFA